-The Food Standards Agency's' (FSA's) Framework Agreement issued in April 2010 sets out the planning and delivery requirements for feed and food official controls, based on the statutory Codes of Practice.
+The Food Standards Agency's' (FSA's) Framework Agreement sets out the planning and delivery requirements for feed and food official controls, based on the statutory Codes of Practice.
 It ensures that national priorities and standards are addressed and delivered locally.